Policies and Procedures

 Parents may approach Ofsted directly at any stage of this complaint’s procedure.
 In addition, where there seems to be a possible breach of Kids’ Corner’s registration requirements, it is essential to involve Ofsted as the registering and inspection body with a duty to ensure the Welfare Requirements of the Early Years Foundation Stage are adhered to.

-In the unlikely event of a child going missing within or from the Kids’ Corner Limited the following procedure will be implemented immediately.
+In the unlikely event of a child going missing within or from the Kids’ Corner the following procedure will be implemented immediately.

 • All staff present will be informed, and an immediate thorough search of the setting will be made followed by a search of the surrounding area, ensuring that all other children remain supervised throughout.